rhino/rhino.github.io/docs/_docs/releases/new_in_rhino_1.7.6.md

 - Address review comments from hns
 - Generators save and later restore the current stack when processing the 'yield' operation.
 Our current implementation for restoring the stack unfortunately confuses the Java classfile verifier, so at class load time a VerifierError is thrown.
 This happens because the verifier can no longer ensure that the proper types are placed on the stack, since the stack-state is saved in a simple Object[].
 Re-ordering a few operations is only necessary so the verifier will again accept the generated class.
 But this is only done for generators because it creates slightly less efficient code compared to the standard case.
 - Add doctest and update comments with proper bug number
-- Patch for Bug 782363 ("Increment/Decrement alters const variables")
+- [Bug 782363](https://bugzilla.mozilla.org/show_bug.cgi?id=782363) Increment/Decrement alters const variables
-- Patch for Bug 780458 ("Math.IEEEremainder makes ToInt32 slow for non-integer values") (V8):
+- [Bug 780458](https://bugzilla.mozilla.org/show_bug.cgi?id=780458) Math.IEEEremainder makes ToInt32 slow for non-integer values (V8):
-- Patch for Bug 789277 ("JSC: "missing ; after statement" message prints out for the line after the problem one")
+- [Bug 789277](https://bugzilla.mozilla.org/show_bug.cgi?id=789277) JSC: "missing ; after statement" message prints out for the line after the problem one

 C. Scott Ananian (1):
 - Don't swallow empty lines in doctest; split lines on Mac/Windows/Unix.